scratch-css/all/README.md

 - [@scratch-css/helpers](https://github.com/scratch-css/helpers) - Helpers
 - [@scratch-css/animations](https://github.com/scratch-css/animations) - Animations

-To know more about Scratch and its modules [read more here](https://github.com/scratch-css/scratch).
+To know more about Scratch and its modules you can [read here](https://github.com/scratch-css/scratch).

 ### Setup: